BIMSBbioinfo/VoltRon/README.md

 Before installing VoltRon, you have to install [OpenCV](https://opencv.org/) library first.

-To install from source on **MacOS**, you need to install the OpenCV library from homebrew:
+To install on **MacOS**, you need to install the OpenCV library from homebrew:

 ```sh
 brew install opencv